fabienschlegel/d2c-v2/posts/create-a-blog-with-nextjs.en.md

 ## Add Metrics

 I like to have metrics on sites.
-I can know which content is most popular, the best size of the post, etc.
+I can know which content is most popular, the best size for a post, etc.

 I use Google Analytics on the first version of the site with a Gatsby plugin.
 With NextJS, I’m unable to keep the same tool.
 After some Google research, I find what I’m looking for.